viking-sudo-rm/jekyll-lambda/_posts/2018-11-29-Capsule Networks for NLP.md

 ### Connecting Capsule Layers

 Connecting layers of a capsules is a little more complicated than matrix multiplication in a conventional neural network.
 The existence of instantiation parameters allows us construct layer connection that enforce a learned notion of agreement.
-This is done in a two step process:
+This is done in a two-step process:

 1. Compute "vote vectors" between each capsule $i$ in the previous layer and each capsule $j$ in the following layer.
 Intuitively, these vote vectors encode what information should be passed from $i$ to $j$.
 2. Run an iterative algorithm called dynamic routing to calculate the next layer's capsules from the vote vectors.
 This algorithm is meant to enforce agreement, and uses no parameters.